My muse is not happy with me.

 Invite the Muse to tea?
 Really?

-I like hot chocolate, she says.
+, she says.
 With just a dollop of whipped cream.
 I'm watching my figure, you know.

 We sit by the window and sip our creamy mocha from heavy mugs.
 Something about the way the light moves through the glass brings to mind a childhood memory.
 It feels so close--so real--that tears begin to mist at the corners of my eyes.
 She reaches over and touches my hand.